Introducing the Social Diary: Why I made Poplar

 And yet many people would rather not post on social media but feel compelled to do so as they keep up with the Joneses on a massive scale.

-I'm not saying Poplar is a replacement for therapy, but I certainly find it does me a lot of good to share how I'm feeling (without judgment).
-And there's plenty of evidence to show the benefits of journaling.
+I’m not saying Poplar is a replacement for therapy, but I certainly find it does me a lot of good to share how I’m feeling (without judgment).
+I’ve written separately about the benefits of journaling if you want to go deeper.

 Posting anonymously isn’t anything new.
 The term "Anonymous" is synonymous with websites like 4chan, where there are no usernames, and its visitors can share almost anything they like without fear of discovery.